dhis2/line-listing-app/docs/line_list.md

 ### Input

-(_This is the same as you see in the event report app_).
+(_This is the same as you see in the Event Reports app_).
 When you open the Input tab you will see below two options:

 -   Event (see individual event data from a Tracker program stage or event program)
 -   Enrollment (see data from multiple program stages in a Tracker program)